earvin-tech/Assignment-Terminal-App/README.md

 5. After installing all packages open your terminal and enter: "main.py"

 6. Follow the prompts of the menu to use the app.

+## Functionality

+### Non-Fiction book bugs

+At this moment adding non-fiction books will not work with all functionality, this will be fixed in future updates.

+### Adding existing books to bookshelf
+Needs to be fixed, shows null value.

+### Listing books in a bookshelf
+Result will show null.